CCDA Collective: Schedule

 Affinity Connection - Voter Engagement & Support

 1:00 pm // Centering Voice - Rev. Dr. Efrem Smith

 2:00 pm // Critical Conversation - Influence for Good: CCDA and Civic Engagement

-Affinity Connections - Artists Quarter; Community Practitioner Coaching
+Affinity Connection - Artists Quarter; Community Practitioner Coaching

 3:00 pm // Critical Conversation - The Church Beyond the Moment